Shotgun Justice

 Shotgun Justice is the sixth studio album by Canadian speed/thrash metal band Razor.
 Released in 1990 on Fringe Product, it is the final album to feature Adam Carlo on bass, Rob Mills on drums and their first with vocalist Bob Reid.
 Music videos were made for "Shotgun Justice" and "American Luck".
+This album is dedicated to the memory of Mark "Hamilton Headcaver" Brzezicki.